SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 Considering the inverse correlation that the greater the distance is, the lower the similarity is, we take its reciprocal and add 1 to $D(e_{u,v})$ to prevent the case that $D(e_{u,v})$ is zero or too small.
 Finally, the similarity index is constructed by

-In the link prediction in complex networks, it thinks that higher the similarity index is, the higher potential possibility the unknown edge will be linked with.
-We show the pseudocode of the link prediction method based on SSNE in \textbf{ Algorithm 2}.
+In the link prediction in complex networks, the higher the similarity index, the higher the potential possibility the unknown edge will be linked.
+We show the link prediction method's pseudocode based on SSNE in \textbf{ Algorithm 2}.